Dental Implants in Arcadia, CA

 In addition to their convenience, dental implants offer several health benefits:

 Bone preservation – Your teeth and bone have a dependent relationship.
 Roots stimulate bone regeneration, and your jawbone supports the roots of your teeth.
-When you lose teeth, this relationship is jeopardized.
+When you lose teeth, it jeopardizes this relationship.
 Bone loss, also called resorption, can cause additional tooth loss and changes to your facial structure, often giving you an aged or sunken appearance.

 Bite preservation – Your bite, also known as occlusion, changes as the geography of your mouth changes.
 When you lose a tooth, your remaining teeth may shift toward the gap and create occlusal problems.
 Your dental implant will act as a space holder, keeping your bite stable.

-Oral hygiene – Because we surgically place your dental implant, it will stand alone, making it easier to keep clean with regular brushing and flossing than it is to keep a fixed bridge clean.
+Oral hygiene – Because we surgically place your dental implant, it will stand alone, making it easier to keep clean with regular brushing and flossing than it would be to keep a fixed bridge clean.

 Most patients report little or no pain and appreciate our dentist’s gentle touch, attention to detail, and kind nature.